 Training: Automated software tests in Java with JUnit & Mockito

-In order to establish a successful DevOps strategy in your company, automated software testing is essential.
-However, quality assurance measures such as refactoring, error corrections and change requests also require extensive re-tests that are carried out completely independently, if possible without manual intervention.
+Automated software testing is essential for establishing a successful DevOps strategy within a company.
+Quality assurance measures such as refactoring, bug fixes, and change requests also require extensive retests, which are executed completely independently, ideally without manual intervention.

 Content: